ManasiPat/Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing/Retrieval/README.md

 # To run the codes with non-templatized domain statements

-1. BM 25 iid and ood results run
+1. BM25 IN and OUT results run

   python NT/bm25_NT.py